thinhhung/youtube-transcript-formatter/README.md

 1. Navigate to any YouTube video that has captions available
 2. Click the extension icon in your Chrome toolbar
-3. Enter your OpenAI API key (this is stored locally in your browser)
+3. Enter your Groq API key (this is stored locally in your browser)
 4. Click "Extract Transcript" to get the video's transcript
 5. (Optional) Enter custom formatting instructions
 6. Click "Format with ChatGPT" to process the transcript